jeffbr13/conway.hs/README.md

     something - and the poor cell dies then, too!
 * But if a living cell has just 2 or 3 neighbours, everything is fine and dandy.
-* In fact, if an empty cell has exactly 3 neighbours, then something beautiful happens - a living cell appears between the 3 of them (it's acceptable in some cultures!)
+* In fact, if an empty cell has exactly 3 neighbours, then something beautiful happens - a living cell appears between the 3 of them (because that's acceptable in some cultures, okay!?)

 And after chewing through all the cells, applying these rules, `iterateBoard` spits out a new board.
 Well, almost.
-It throws away all those pesky dead cells which were hanging around, and using up space, with the `onlyActiveCells` function, so we can forget about them (although may we never forget their sacrifice, etc. etc.)
+It throws away all those pesky dead cells which were hanging around, and using up space, with the `onlyActiveCells` function, so we can forget about them!
+(Although we will never forget their sacrifices, etc. etc.)

 Everything else is really just a (complicated, computationally inefficient...) helper function!
-Just the definitions down the page to get to the bottom of it all, so to speak...
+Just follow the definitions down the page to get to the bottom of it all, so to speak...